Come prepared to write down:

 For the first time, we will unveil the research framework, hypotheses and early directional insights, and share what this means for how global enterprises will benchmark, measure and transform R2R over the next decade.

-Finance leaders are under increasing pressure to close faster, with fewer resources, and with greater accuracy.
 This session outlines how a global enterprise begins redesigning R2R — not at the end-state, but at the critical early phase where decisions about scope, governance, ERP harmonisation and operating model shape everything that follows.
-This case study will explore:

 • How enterprises assess their current-state landscape